 Figure 4: Migration test performed by immersion of injection moulded coffee capsules body (PCA left, PCA_12.5 right)

-The surface of each capsule body was found to be around 3000 mm2, to evaluate the migration in relation to the allowed limits of 10 mg / dm2, for simplicity, the analysis was performed on three capsules body at a time, to reach a total surface area of almost 1 dm2.These results show that during its use at medium and high temperatures, the migration of substances from the moulded capsules body towards the food content (coffee as in this case) is totally below the permitted limits.
-So, the formulations PCA and PCA_12.5 are possibly found to be suitable for the food contact applications and therefore, they are also suitable to produce coffee capsules body.
-Considering that PHBV is moisture sensitive, and higher temperature would elevate the degradation and chain scissoring processes, more detailed analyses are currently carried out.
+The surface of each capsule body was about 3000 mm2, to evaluate the migration in relation to the allowed limits of 10 mg / dm2, the analysis was performed on three capsules body at a time, to reach a total surface area of almost 1 dm2.These results show that during its use at medium and high temperatures, the migration of substances from the moulded capsules body towards the food content (coffee in this case) is totally below the permitted limits.
+So, the formulations PCA and PCA_12.5 resulted suitable for thisfood contact applications and therefore, they are also suitable to produce coffee capsules body.
+Further study are running, such as degradation in compocts that was confirmed to be in the limits indicated by running normative (EN17372).

 Conclusions